chaustinor/fileParse/README.md

 * Ensure that both the input/output files are provided as parameters with .txt extensions

 ## Logging:
 Winston logging has been implemented with configurable levels based upon env and/or input as defined in the winston.js log.
 Furthermore, it been configured to log to both file and console for non-production environments and only to file for production.
-The logging outputs to the './logs' directory
+The logging outputs to the './logs' directory.

 ## Recommended Enhancements:
 * Move the "reference" values (currently temperature and humidity) out of the input file and pass them as parameters into the app from the bash scripts